csci-1301/csci-1301.github.io/docs/user_guide.md

 Currently templates directory contains the following:

-- `templates/filters/default-code-class.lua` - this pandoc filter will annotate all code blocks by default, and such helps to apply the correct syntax highlighting to the generated documents
+- `default-code-class.lua` - pandoc filter for annotating code blocks, configured to default to C\#, which then allows applying syntax highlighting to all code block.
 - `templates/labs` - templates used for generating lab resources and associated pages
 - `templates/web` - templates for website and HTML format resources.